Beginning in 1938...

 “I see one-third of a nation ill-housed, ill-clad, ill-nourished… The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little.”

 – Franklin D. Roosevelt

-In 1938 Denver City Council passed an ordinance leagalizing the creation of a local housing authority September 2, 1938.
-The city council was comprised of 5 members appointed by Mayor Stapleton
+In 1938, Denver City Council passed an ordinance legalizing the creation of a local housing authority September 2, 1938.
+The city council was comprised of 5 members appointed by Mayor Stapleton.

 A future of developing dynamic, mixed income communities and new markets, ensuring that Denver families thrive.